AnthonyCapobianco/yogurd/README.md

 # yogurd | Beta 1.0.7

-___

 yogurd is designed to provide an easy way for users to log doses of the medication(s) they use.

 yogurd is currently in beta.

-The release version will include the following features:
+The following updates will introduce features:

 * Version 1.1 Database integration.